Welcome to Targeted Metabolomics and Proteomics Laboratory

 2nd Annual Workshop on MetabolomicsJune 2-5, 2014

-The 2nd Annual Workshop on Metabolomics will be held June 2-5 2014 on the campus of the University of Alabama at Birmingham.
+The 2nd Annual Workshop on Metabolomics was held June 2-5 2014 on the campus of the University of Alabama at Birmingham.

 The course is jointly sponsored by the National Institute of General Medical Sciences (NIGMS) as part of the NIH Common Fund Metabolomics Initiative, and the Department of Pharmacology and Toxicology at UAB.